BarakBinyamin/ctf/README.md

 9. Keep the screen terminal open, open two terminals in the main ctf directory
 10. In another terminal run `node attack/servers/dns-server.js`
 11. In the last terminal run `node attack/index.js`
-12. In the screen terminal `attack -t deauth`, but `attack -t probe` may also work, now hopefully the iot-light will connect to the bad router, all dns & http requests will be redirected to your machine, and you'll be able to replace the firmware when a request is made on the iot-ligh (when it starts flashing), watch the other two terminals for requests
+12. In the screen terminal `attack -t deauth`, but `attack -t probe` may also work, now hopefully the iot-light will connect to the bad router, all dns & http requests will be redirected to your machine, and you'll be able to replace the firmware when a request is made on the iot-light (when it starts flashing), watch the other two terminals for requests

 #### Patch for the attack
 Updated browsers including Chrome and Safari, verify the authorship of a website’s certificate through the verification of its digital signature.
 An https website can either have a self signed certificate or a certificate signed by a certificate authority.
 Common browsers and advanced IOT devices have a list of various certificate authorities and their public keys, which can be used to decrypt a portion of a certificate with their signature.
 Only a certificate organization's private key can produce a signature that will be successfully unencrypted by a public key.
 In this way, the signature is verified, and the connections can be evaluated as secure or insecure.